The API security gateway creates policy requests for incoming requests and API responses, and you can observe how it creates them.

 return very large responses.
 To disable processing, set the Gateway API Endpoint's

 disable-response-processing property to

-To better understand how the gateway formulates policy requests, enable detailed decision logging and viewing all policy request attributes in action, particularly when first developing API security gateway policies.
-For more information, see Policy Decision logger.
+To better understand how the gateway formulates policy requests, enable detailed decision logging to view policy request attributes in action, particularly when first developing API security gateway policies.
+For more information, see Policy Decision Logger.